acollamati/starchat-doc/docs/index.md

 curl -v -H "Content-Type: application/json" -X POST "http://localhost:8888/decisiontable_analyzer"
 ```

-## Docker: Size of virtual memory
+## Docker: Elasticsearch required size of virtual memory

-If elasticsearch complain about the size of the virtual memory:
+If elasticsearch complains about the size of the virtual memory:

 ```
 max virtual memory areas vm.max_map_count [65530] is too low, increase to at least [262144]